strapi/strapi/docs/3.x.x/en/guides/graphql.md

 - `definition` (string): let's you define new type, input, etc.
 - `query` (string): where you add custom query.
+- `mutation` (string): where you add custom mutation.
 - `type` (object): allows you to add description, deprecated field or disable the [Shadow CRUD](#shadow-crud) feature on a specific type.
 - `resolver` (object):
   - `Query` (object): let's you define custom resolver, policies for a query.
+  - `Mutation` (object): let's you define custom resolver, policies for a mutation.

 #### Example